Turkey launches new ground, air offensive in northern Iraq

 ANKARA, Turkey (AP) — Turkey has launched a new ground and air cross-border offensive against Kurdish militants in northern Iraq, Turkey’s defense minister announced early Monday.

-Turkish jets and artillery struck targets belonging to the Kurdistan Workers’ Party, or PKK, and commando troops — supported by helicopters and drones — then crossed into the region by land or were airlifted by helicopters, Defense Minister Hulusi Akar said in a video posted on the ministry’s website.
+Turkish jets and artillery struck suspected targets of the Kurdistan Workers’ Party, or PKK, and commando troops — supported by helicopters and drones — then crossed into the region by land or were airlifted by helicopters, Defense Minister Hulusi Akar said in a video posted on the ministry’s website.

 Akar said the jets successfully struck shelters, bunkers, caves, tunnels, ammunition depots and headquarters belonging to the PKK.
 The group maintains bases in northern Iraq and has used the territory for attacks on Turkey.

 Turkey has conducted numerous cross-border aerial and ground operations against the PKK over the past decades.
-The latest offensive was centered in northern Iraq’s Metina, Zap and Avashin-Basyan regions, Akar said.
+The latest offensive, named Operation Claw Lock, was centered in northern Iraq’s Metina, Zap and Avashin-Basyan regions.

-“Our operation is continuing successfully, as planned.
-The targets that were set for the first phase have been achieved,” Akar said.

 There was no information on the number of troops and jets involved in the latest incursion.

-“We are determined to save our noble nation from the terror misfortune that has plagued our country for 40 years,” Akar said.
-“Our struggle will continue until the last terrorist is neutralized.”
+“Our heroic commandoes and maroon berets — supported by attack helicopters, unmanned aerial vehicles, armed unmanned aerial vehicles — arrived on the scene by land and by air and captured the determined targets,” Akar said in a second video.
+“Many terrorists were neutralized.”

+“At this point we have reached, all planned targets have been captured,” he said.

-The Defense Ministry said later that the offensive, named “Operation Claw Lock,” was launched after it was determined that the militants were regrouping and preparing for a “large-scale attack.”
+The Defense Ministry said the new offensive was launched after it was determined that the militants were regrouping and preparing for a “large-scale attack.”

-The offensive was carried out in coordination with Turkey’s “friends and allies,” the ministry added, but did not elaborate.
-Last week, Turkish President Recep Tayyip Erdogan met with Masrour Barzani, the prime minister of Iraq’s autonomous Kurdish region which controls the areas that were attacked.
+The offensive was carried out in coordination with Turkey’s “friends and allies,” the ministry added, but didn’t elaborate.
+Last week, Turkish President Recep Tayyip Erdogan met with Masrour Barzani, the prime minister of Iraq’s autonomous Kurdish region, which controls the areas that were attacked.

 The Turkish minister said the incursion was targeting “terrorists” and that “maximum sensitivity” was being shown to avoid damage to civilians and cultural and religious structures.